inetrg/vslab-caf/README.md

 ./vslab <args>
 ```

-If CAF is not installed (or cannot be installed) on the computer, instead of `cmake ..`, use:
+CMake will find CAF as long as it is installed or located in the parent
+directory, i.e., `../actor-framework/build` contains a valid CAF build.

+You can also point CMake to other CAF bulid directories:

 ```bash
 cmake -D CAF_ROOT_DIR=<path-to-caf>/build ..
 ```

-Note: you need to build CAF first (in parent directory)